Research Catalogue Extended Guide

 Finally, you need to exit the dialog window.
 If everything is the way you want it, choose submit and the text field will be loaded on the weave.
 To discard changes to the content, cancel the dialog box.
 If you want to delete the whole HTML field, including all content in it, click delete.
 Unintended deletions can be restored via commandsrestore deleted tools.

-Picture Tool
+Image Tool

-To add a picture, drag and drop the picture icon from the tool palette onto the weave.
+To add a picture, drag and drop the image icon from the tool palette onto the weave.
 As with all other tools, a pop-up dialog appears automatically and gives you the choice between “selecting” or “adding” an item.

 You can upload image files in the following formats: jpg, png, tiff, gif, psd, tga, bmp.
 For uploading PDFs, please use the PDF-tool.
+At the moment, regardless of the format, the RC will convert the image to a PNG (a lossless format).
+It’s dimensions will be optimized to the specific use in the tool.

 To add an item, choose “add” and upload the object from your desktop to the RC servers.
 Name the file and make a declaration of the copyright holder.
 Once an image is uploaded it is also automatically added to the simple media tab.